daniellee70/my_blog/content/consulting.md

 **Latest Research Contracts**

+-   Economic & Demographic Research for the Northern Border Regional Commission (2016 - present)

 -   Economic Study for the New Hampshire Off-Highway Vehicle Association

     \(2021\)

--   Economic & Demographic Research for the Northern Border Regional Commission (2020)

 -   Economic Study for Ski New Hampshire (2018)